martinthomson/ech-pnmasq/draft-thomson-tls-ech-pnmasq.md

 and encoded into these two fields.

-# Sample Public Name Generation Method {#sample-pn-enc}
+## Sample Public Name Generation Method {#sample-pn-enc}

 Public names might be generated by enciphering the profile identifier.

-Additional information is added to the name to ensure that there is a limited amount of diversity in public names.
+The encipher values is then encoded into a public name and, optionally, the configuration identifier field.

+If this were to only contain the profile identifier, each profile identifier might produce just one public name.
+To diversify the set of public names, additional information is encoded in each name.

-The amount of entropy included for diversification is limited so that there is a non-negligible chance that different inputs produce the same outcome.
+The amount of entropy included for diversification is limited so that there is a significant chance that different hidden names produce the same public name.
-This can be achieved by hashing the inputs used for diversifying names and taking a limited number of bits from the output.
+This is achieved by hashing the inputs used for diversifying names and taking a limited number of bits from the output.

-Inputs used for diversification include:
+Suggested inputs that can be used for diversification
+include:

 * The IP address of the DNS client, or the DNS Client Subnet option,